North American stock markets down in early trading

-TORONTO — Canada's main stock index fell in early trading in a broad-based decline as U.S. stock markets also moved lower and the loonie fell.
+TORONTO — Canada's main stock index was down in early trading, weighed down by losses in the resource and financial sectors as commodity prices moved lower.

-The November crude oil contract was up a penny at US$39.94 per barrel and the November natural gas contract was up six cents at US$2.85 per mmBTU.
+The November crude oil contract was down 41 cents at US$39.90 per barrel and the November natural gas contract was down five cents at US$2.85 per mmBTU.

-The December gold contract was down US$8.90 at US$1,859.50 an ounce and the December copper contract was down seven cents at US$2.92 a pound.
+The December gold contract was down US$16.00 at US$1,860.90 an ounce and the December copper contract was down two cents at US$2.95 a pound.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)